A half-hour to learn Rust

 https://powerdns.org/hello-dns/

-DNS | DNSSEC | TutorialHello DNS is a project to write a easy to read/understand summary of the DNS specification.
-It provides an entrypoint to understand DNS given that the full DNS specification is easily 2000 pages in size.
+DNS | DNSSEC | TutorialHello DNS is a project to write an easy to read/understand summary of the DNS specification.
+It provides an entry point to understand DNS given that the full DNS specification is easily 2000 pages in size.

 The cheatsheet describes in few words what the different subcommands of ip